 Cooper: A Tribute to Luxury Items

-Posted in Uncategorized on February 3, 2010 by lindsaydschuette
+Posted in Uncategorized on February 3, 2010 by Lindsay

 I sat across from him in an anonymous neighborhood at a table in a bistro that shall remain nameless.
 We had been on a few dates and he evidently felt that things were serious enough to now educate me on the finer points of fiscal conservatism.
 My mind quickly retreated to a happy place, sea otters, endangered snow leopards, and penguins.
 Despite my best intentions to actively engage, a slow and familiar process of a Planet Earth blackout was beginning.
 As I resisted this familiar escape, praying for the moment when he would leave the monetary topic and jump to something at least mildly more entertaining, like the weather or his recent trip to the dentist, I heard a word that piqued my interest … “Dogs” … What?
 What is this you speak of?
 Dogs?
 Ah, dogs, the sweet four-legged angels hailing from the most premium realms of heaven.
 I came back into the conversation just as he was proving in a bullet point lecture format how dogs were, in fact, luxury items and as such, were a ridiculous thing for the average American to own.